haydonryan/epub2audiobook/README.md

     ```
     This will encode all WAV files in the WAV directory.
 Files are placed into an MP3 Directory, Simply move them to your audiobookshelf folder and they will appear.

-## Todo
+## Roadmap
-- Add unit tests
-- Add integration tests
+- Integrate text replacement (in progress)
+- Improve title extraction
+- Publishing deb to apt repository
-- Setup CI to build releases
+- Publishing binary to AUR

 ## Why does this project exist?
 I've spent a bunch of my spare time learning the Rust programming language.